Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-\begin{proposition} Suppose that $d_1 > 1.$ If $\varepsilon \neq 0,$ then there exists a $1$-parameter family of Einstein metrics and a $2$-parameter family of non-trivial Ricci soliton metrics corresponding to trajectories lying in the unstable manifold of \eqref{InitialCriticalPoint}.
+\begin{proposition} Suppose that $d_1 > 1.$ If $\varepsilon \neq 0,$ then there exists a $1$-parameter family of trajectories lying both in the unstable manifold of \eqref{InitialCriticalPoint} and the Einstein locus \eqref{EinsteinLocus} and a $2$-parameter family of trajectories lying both in the unstable manifold of \eqref{InitialCriticalPoint} and the Ricci soliton locus \eqref{SolitonLocus}.

-If $\varepsilon =0,$ then the unstable manifold of \eqref{InitialCriticalPoint} with respect to the reduced two summands ODE in $X_1, X_2$ and $Y_1, Y_2$ contains a unique trajectory lying in the Einstein locus and a $1$-parameter family of trajectories lying in the strict Ricci soliton locus.
-These give rise to an (up to scaling) unique Ricci flat metric and a $1$-parameter family of Ricci Solitons whose potential functions satisfy $u(0)=0.$ \end{proposition}
+If $\varepsilon =0,$ then the unstable manifold of \eqref{InitialCriticalPoint} with respect to the reduced two summands ODE in $X_1, X_2$ and $Y_1, Y_2$ contains a unique trajectory lying in the Einstein locus \eqref{EinsteinLocus} and a $1$-parameter family of trajectories lying in the Ricci soliton locus \eqref{SolitonLocus}.
+These give rise to an (up to scaling) unique Ricci flat metric and a $1$-parameter family of Ricci solitons with soliton potential $u=0$ at the singular orbit. \end{proposition}